cds-snc/notification-documentation/src/en/keys.md

 ## Live

 You can only create live keys once your service is live.
 You can use live keys to send messages to anyone.
+Request to go live in settings.

 Messages sent with a live key appear on your dashboard and count against your text message and email allowances.